 NCI Budget Fact Book

-This year's Budget Fact Book provides a summary of the distribution of the Fiscal Year 2017 budget among the various National Cancer Institute (NCI) research programs and funding mechanisms.
-NCI funding policies related to research grant awards are also provided.
+This report provides a summary of the distribution of the Fiscal Year 2021 budget among the various National Cancer Institute (NCI) research programs and funding mechanisms, funding policies influencing grant awards, and comparisons with prior year allocations.

-Funds available to the NCI totaled $5.69 billion, post inter-departmental and intra-NIH transfers.
-This reflects an increase of 8.7% and $454 million from the previous fiscal year.
+Funds available to the NCI totaled $6.35 billion, post inter-departmental and intra-NIH transfers, including $50 million for the Childhood Cancer Data Initiative and $28 million for Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act.
+This reflects an increase of 1.6% and $99.3 million from the previous fiscal year.

 - Over one-fourth of the RPGs awarded were new (“Type 1”) or competing renewal (“Type 2”) awards.